4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 Offenders will cease to be MAPPA offenders in the following circumstances:

-Category 1 offenders – (Registered Sexual Offenders) - when their period of registration expires.
-In the most serious cases, registration is for life (those subject to life registration will soon be able to apply for a review of their registration requirement);
+Category 1 offenders – (Registered Sexual Offenders) - when their period of notification expires.
+In the most serious cases, offenders will be subject to lifetime notification requirements.

-Category 2 offenders – violent and other sexual offenders – when the licence expires, the offender is discharged from the hospital order or guardianship order, or the disqualification order is revoked.
+Category 2 offenders – violent and other sexual offenders – when the licence expires, the offender is absolutely discharged from the hospital order or guardianship order, or when the Community Treatment Order expires.
+An offender on licence for a consecutive or concurrent sentence will remain subject to MAPPA until the whole sentence has expired.
+An offender does not remain automatically subject to MAPPA as a result of Post Sentence Supervision.

 Category 3 offenders – other dangerous offenders – when a level 2 or 3 MAPP meeting decides that the risk of harm has reduced sufficiently or the case no longer requires active multi-agency management.